Waltertpan/ELK_Stack_Project/README.md

 ![JB](Images/Create_VM_2.png)

+Repeat the process to create Web-1, Web-2, and Web-3.

 ### Set Network Security Inbound Rules

 From Network Security Group add the following inbound security rules:

 ![SR](Images/Setup_NSG_2.PNG)

+Add the rules above to allow SSH into jump box, SSH from from Jump Box to the virtual machines, and access of HTTP.
 The crossed out section is your networks public IP.

 ### Set up Docker and Containers